We Act green Challenge

 Every week the participants and their teams had to set themselves objectives and carry out the sustainable actions of the challenges.
-The goal was to collect as many points as possible with an app, specifically designed for this purpose.
+The goal was to collect as many points as possible with an app, dedicated for this purpose.
 The 45 actions of the competition, that were free to choose from, revolved around the following topics:

 – resources and garbage